Ditectrev/DP-203/README.md

 - [ ] Convert the files to JSON
 - [ ] Convert the files to Avro.

-### HOTSPOT You are developing a solution using a Lambda architecture on Microsoft Azure.
+### You are developing a solution using a Lambda architecture on Microsoft Azure.
 The data at test layer must meet the following requirements: Data storage: • Serve as a repository (or high volumes of large files in various formats. • Implement optimized storage for big data analytics workloads. • Ensure that data can be organized using a hierarchical structure.
 Batch processing: • Use a managed solution for in-memory computation processing. • Natively support Scala, Python, and R programming languages. • Provide the ability to resize and terminate the cluster automatically.
 Analytical data store: • Support parallel processing. • Use columnar storage. • Support SQL-based languages.
 You need to identify the correct technologies to build the Lambda architecture.
 Which technologies should you use?

 ![Question 131](images/question131.jpg)